Safeguarding Policy

 Forcing a person into a marriage is a crime in England and Wales.
 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
 Threats can be physical or emotional and psychological.
 A lack of full and free consent can be where a person does not consent or where they cannot consent (if they have learning disabilities, for example).
 Nevertheless, some perpetrators use perceived cultural practices as a way to coerce a person into marriage.
 Schools and colleges can play an important role in safeguarding children from forced marriage.

-The Forced Marriage Unit (FMU) has created: Multi-agency practice guidelines: handling cases of forced marriage (pages 32-36 of which focus on the role of schools and colleges) and, Multi-agency statutory guidance for dealing with forced marriage, which can both be found at
+The Forced Marriage Unit (FMU) has created: Multi-agency practice guidelines: handling cases of forced marriage (section 8 which focus on the role of schools and colleges) and, Multi-agency statutory guidance for dealing with forced marriage, which can both be found at

 Forced marriage - GOV.UK (www.gov.uk).